 “Replace your left knee with Helen Keller.”
 She simply repeated her question, all curiosity and wonder gone from her eyes.
 “Just think of the applications.”

-Brin looked over at Saliim, still simply shaking her head, and realization finally crept on her face.
+Brin looked over at Saliim, still shaking her head.
+Realization finally crept on the naive succubus’ face.

 “What have you done?”
 She said, her voice, her soul broken.

 “I was just trying to make shoes for afternoon tea!
 Why doesn’t anybody get that?”

 Saliim patted the couch.
 Brin slumped into it, simply watching as Mel conjured another TV and console out of thin air, continuing his shenanigans.